 - bloody stools

-These symptoms can range from mild to severe, and they tend to come and go in cycles.
+These symptoms can range from mild to severe.
+They tend to come and go in cycles.

-When a person has few or no symptoms, doctors refer to it as being in remission.
+When a person has few or no symptoms, doctors refer to the condition as being in remission.
 When symptoms suddenly get worse, they call it a flare-up.

-In this article, we discuss the potential consequences of people leaving ulcerative colitis untreated, and whether a person can die from this condition.
+In this article, we discuss the potential complications of not treating ulcerative colitis and whether a person can die from this condition.

-Ulcerative colitis tends to be a progressive condition that does not get better on its own.
+Ulcerative colitis tends to be a progressive condition that does not get better.

-Without treatment, symptoms may persist and get worse, and inflammation may spread within the colon.
-There is also a risk for further damage to the lining of the colon with every flare-up.
-This can make it harder for a person to manage the condition, going forward.
+Symptoms may persist and worsen without treatment.
+Inflammation may spread within the colon.
+With every flare-up, there is a risk of further damage to the colon’s lining.
+This can make it harder for a person to manage the condition in the future.

 If people do not treat ulcerative colitis, it may lead to: